 Trading EDI data is confusing.
 You know you need to transact with a trading partner.
-Typically either sending a purchase order or an invoice, with information related to product type, quantity, unit of measure, or price among other fields.
-Before you reach that line level detail, how do you identify either your business entity or that of your trading partner?
+Typically either sending an EDI transaction like a purchase order or an invoice, with information related to product type, quantity, unit of measure, or price among other fields.
+When you’re getting started before you reach that line level detail, how do you identify either your business entity or that of your trading partner?
 Unfortunately writing “Walmart” or “Amazon” isn’t sufficient.

 In EDI transactions this information is shared via the ISA ID.
 For companies new to EDI the ISA ID can be particularly challenging because it MUST be unique and there’s no central repository of master ISA IDs.
 Further, you must have your own ISA ID and that of your trading partner — which are designated as SENDER and RECEIVER in the X12.